Community Views: What I Wish Others Knew About Hidradenitis Suppurativa

 Everyone who lives with HS knows how it feels when others have never even heard of the health condition they struggle with.
 Recently, we asked you: “What is something you wish others knew about HS?”
 More than 30 people responded.
 Here is what they wrote.

-HS can result in scars and cause fatigue
+HS can result in scars and constant pain

 When HS disease flares, abscesses, and exhaustion can result.
 All of this can take a huge toll on people who live with this condition.
 Sometimes people with HS are too tired to see their friends and family.
 Sometimes scarring from abscesses leaves them too embarrassed to let others see their skin even after a flare-up has passed.